Certified eProgram for Risk Prevention

 Chapter 7: Drug Abuse and Addiction Intervention

-• (06:59) Overcoming Addiction - WHAT YOU NEED TO KNOW TO FINALLY BEAT IT by Channel Improvement Pill
+• Video: (06:59) Overcoming Addiction - WHAT YOU NEED TO KNOW TO FINALLY BEAT IT by Channel Improvement Pill

 • Chapter 7 Quiz: Addiction and How to Overcome Addiction